 Answer

+We thank the reviewer for this comment.
+We wanted to explain that differences in findings between first and last measurement could not be attributed to differences in types of dependent variables.
+We now write:

-Importantly, we did observe that the confidence intervals of both the first and last measure did not overlap, suggesting that there is a qualitative difference in effect size between first and last measure.
+Importantly, we did observe that the confidence intervals of both the first and last measure did not overlap, suggesting that there is a difference in effect size between first and last measure.
 The question then is whether this difference is indeed caused by time of measurement or in part caused by the type of measurement used across the two different time points.
 This explanation can be addressed by inspecting whether the composition of measures is different across time points.
 On the first measure 0.84 was intrapersonal self-report, 0.02 was intrapersonal physiological, 0.01 was intrapersonal other, 0.08 was interpersonal anti-social, 0.03 was interpersonal pro-social, and 0.01 interpersonal other.
 On the last measure 0.79 was intrapersonal self-report, 0.04 was intrapersonal physiological, 0.02 was intrapersonal other, 0.05 was interpersonal anti-social, 0.08 was interpersonal pro-social, and 0.01 was interpersonal other.
-This shows that these are similarly distributed across time points (maximum discrepancy of 4.9 percentage points).
+This shows that the different types of dependent variables are similarly distributed across time points (maximum discrepancy of 4.9 percentage points).
 Substantive differences in proportions of measures across time points are minimal and thus form an unlikely driving force for our findings.

 Minor Issues:

 #25